cms-health-project/health-check-rfc/README.md

 ### WordPress

 For WordPress, a "Site Health Check" already exists as a core component.
-The implementation of the client plugin aims to adopt that and gives the possibility to deliver all results of the WordPress Site Health Check also via the CMS Health Check API.
-New checks can directly be registered as WordPress Site Health Checks and can than automatically be used in the CMS Health Check API.
+The [implementation](https://github.com/cms-health-project/wordpress-plugin) aims to adopt that and gives the possibility to deliver all results of the WordPress Site Health Check also via the CMS Health Check API.

 For more information about the WordPress Site Health Check see https://wordpress.org/documentation/article/site-health-screen/.